Memory that belongs to your code— not your model

 The Solution: Synthetic Memory

-- •Stored in .continuity/ folder as plain JSON
+- •Stored in .continuity/ as plain JSON

 - •Commit to git, share with your team